frangucc/thenodechronbook/README.md

 * **2 Nōn:** What's dad so against technology anyhow?
 And why are you salvaging these old coils?

 > **PANEL TWO** - GOU RESPONDS TO NON WITHOUT ALLOWING HIMSELF TO BE DISTRACTED.
 AS HE WORKS ON CLIPPING OUT THE CURRENT COPPER COIL FROM THE POWER SUPPLY, HE RESPONDS TO NON VERY CASUALLY, AS IF BARELY PAYING ATTENTION TO WHAT NON HAS TO SAY.
+A CUTE KID, HE'S WEARING A SOCCER JERSEY AND IS CLEARLY MORE OF A JOCK.

 * **3 Gou** I dunno.
 I think he doesn't want me to grow up to fast... that and I think something happened to him in the field just before he went on his sabbatical.
 And I'm replacing the coils with Rodin coils.
 Trying something...